Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/13-migrations/05-seeds.md

 Simply put, a seed is a file containing information that you want to enter into a database.
 The structure of a seed file is the same as a migration file in that it exports both an `up` and a `down` function.
 It differs in its functionality, however, in that a seed adds a row of data instead of a column.
 Seeds can also be run multiple times, whereas a migration can only be run once.

 ### Creating a Seed
 We create a seed just like a model or a migration using the command `seed:generate`.
-Like the migration, the ony attribute needed is `--name`.
+Like the migration, the only attribute needed is `--name`.
 Let's create a seed called `testSeed`:
 ```
 sequelize seed:generate --name testSeed
 ```